Pit River Tribe: History

 By 1868, the US Army under General George Crook took control of many upriver Achoma areas.
 Many stories of brutal massacres and senseless racist killings of Pit River people have been handed down through the oral tradition.
 The Pit River area was also impacted by economic factors.
 Government timber land went on sale in 1878, and allowed the purchase of up to 160 acres at $2.50 an acre.
 Outlying areas were victim to a speculative boom as a result, and large tracts of land passed into private hands.
 The area was subsequently heavily logged.
 The over-harvesting of timber in Big Bend region remains an ecological problem today.
 Most of the once vast and diverse forests in the area have been destroyed by clear-cutting and other industrial logging practices and replaced by tree farms.

 The arrival of European-American settlers and the occupation of the Pit River territories disrupted the safety of the Pit River people and their traditional food supply.
 The Pit River people never signed a treaty with the United States or the State of California; their land was simply illegally confiscated.
 Many "Pit Rivers" were displaced against their will, and some were murdered for their land.
 Some returned or resettled nearby when they could, but countless people were cut off from their extended families and their traditional food sources.
 Into the 1900s, many Pit River people survived in poverty and some were hired out as ranch hands, mill workers, forestry workers, and other forms of manual labor.

+20th century - In 1974, the Pitt River tribe claimed almost one million acres of land that was then held by Pacific Gas & Electric Co, Southern Pacific Railroad, the Hearst Corporation, the Los Angeles Times, and four other companies.
+However, despite the judge presiding over the case agreeing that the Pit River tribe had not received justice and that the loss of land was wrong, rejected the case.